KhushiKeswani/MyVectorDB/README.md

 1. **Vector Management**: Handling storage and organization of multi-dimensional vectors
 2. **Indexing Strategies**: Implementation of spatial indexing for rapid similarity queries
 3. **Search Algorithms**: Optimization techniques for nearest neighbor identification
-4. **Utilities**: Helper functions for data preprocessing and evaluation metrics

 Each component is thoroughly documented with explanations of the underlying mathematics and algorithmic complexity.